mdangiolo89/Different-telomere-length-patterns-between-domestic-and-wild-S.-cerevisiae-isolates/README.md

 The folder "QTLs analysis" contains matrixes used to generate the plots in extended data fig.7 and fig. 4B.
 These matrixes contain the prevalence of strains carrying more than 1 copy of CNV hits per lineage (GWAS_CN_freq>1.txt) and the prevalence of strains carrying the minor allele, either in homozygosity or in heterozygosity (GWAS_SV_freqalt.csv).
 In addition, the exact CN and genotype of both CNV and SNV hits is given for each isolate in the files "GWAS_CN_p005.molten.nucl.csv" (nuclear genome hits), "GWAStel_CN_p005.molten.mito.txt" (mitochondrial genome hits) and "GWAS_SV_p005.molten.csv", respectively.

 ## LOFs analysis
 This folder contains a matrix indicating the presence (1)/absence (0) of a LOF mutation in each gene per each strain.
 Data are divided between Telomere Length Maintenance (TLM) and non-TLM genes.
+TLM genes are further divided into the ones conferring shorter/longer telomeres when deleted.

 ## Telomere length estimation pipeline